matteeyah/respondo/docs/external_ticket_format.md

 ignore: true
 ---

-# External Ticket Format
+# External ticket format

 The response URL is stored in ticket metadata.
-Respondo will send a POST request to the response URL and expects a response with the same schema that's used for creating tickets.
+Respondo sends a POST request to the response URL and expects a response with the same schema that's used for creating tickets.

 [Zapier webhooks](https://zapier.com/apps/webhook/help) could be used to